bootstrap-vue/bootstrap-vue/CONTRIBUTING.md

 If you want to see your changes in your project instead of playground:

 - Execute `yarn link` inside *bootstrap-vue* directory.
-- In your project run `yarn link-bootstrap-vue`
+- In your project run `yarn link bootstrap-vue`
 - Run `yarn watch` inside *bootstrap-vue*
 - Now every time you change a component, a new production version will be built and ready on your project.